Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

 However, please note that:

-- This is **not purely persistent** in a functional programming sense: it mutates state but maintains temporal fidelity through structure.
+- This is **not purely persistent** in a functional programming sense: it mutates state but maintains temporal fidelity through structure (i.e., state is changing but changes are kept track of ;) )
+.

 - Bidirectional pointers make it extensible for features like _range queries_, _time intervals_, and _branching versions_.